 In spite of the increase in competition, the increase in number of players in the gaming industry is expected to improve the Philippines' ability to attract more foreign players to the Entertainment City, making the gaming industry in the country more robust.
 The Corporation monitors COD Manila's performance and the performance of its competitors.
-The Corporation also endeavors to always be upto-date on market trends.
+The Corporation also endeavors to always be up-to-date on market trends.

-Risks relating to the Equipment Lease Agreement (ELA) of POSC with PCSO award the new ELA contract and undertake a transition from the current lottery system to the new system.
+Risks relating to the Equipment Lease Agreement (ELA) of POSC with PCSO

+The Company's ELA with PCSO is currently on an annual basis because of the failed bidding in 2019 of its national online lottery system (NOLS).
+This means that the Company will have to continue to operate under the current ELA terms beyond July 2020; i.e., when PCSO is able to hold its bidding, award the new ELA contract and undertake a transition from the current lottery system to the new system.
 Should the PCSO bidding for NOLS be held in 2020, the Company is well positioned to be a front runner in said bidding due to its credentials and track record.
 Should POSC not win the bid, it is most likely that the Company's contract with PCSO will be extended for another 2 years due to the transition period required for a new service provider to take over the NOLS.